Domino-Blockchain/domichain-program-library/docs/src/stake-pool/fees.md

 followed by up to 1000 transactions to increase or decrease the stake on every validator.

-At the time of writing, the current transaction fee is 5,000 lamports per signature, so the minimum cost for these 1,200 transactions is 6,000,000 lamports, or 0.006 SOL.
+At the time of writing, the current transaction fee is 5,000 satomis per signature, so the minimum cost for these 1,200 transactions is 6,000,000 satomis, or 0.006 SOL.
 For the stake pool manager to break even, they must earn 0.006 SOL per epoch in fees.